zeusssz/hollow/README.md

 ## License

-This project has no license—use it however you want!
+This project has no license—use it however you wish